IcaroBernardes/table-contest/README.md

   + If the "Rating Average" or "Complexity Average" are converted to categorical, some jittery is added to the points.

 To facilitate navigation, the minus icons hide/show sections of the app.

+There are two scripts beyond the app.R in the repository: database_generator.R and scrap_thumbnails.R.

+* database_generator.R:
+  + Handles the original data and adds categorical versions of the numerical variables;
+  + The limits of each category can be found in the script.

+* scrap_thumbnails.R:
+  + Script that politely asks the BGG site for the games thumbnails;
+  + Thumbnails not included in the final version of the app given their overwhelming quantity (not supported by shinyapps).